andyzhangx/demo/llm/distributed-cache/dacs-server-readthrough-proposal.md

 - The `prefetchWindowSizeInMB=64` window is not tracking safetensors tensor-order well, so the warmer barely benefits from prefetch

-The 56.9 GiB payload traverses the client-node NIC **twice** — once as a cold Blob download during Phase 1, and again as a host-local cache read during Phase 2.
-Effective end-to-end throughput: **~0.77 GiB/s** (56.9 GiB / 74 s).
+The 56.9 GiB payload still traverses the client-node NIC **twice** — once as a cold Blob download during Phase 1, and again as a host-local cache read during Phase 2.
+This double-move is real, even though its end-to-end wall clock cost is smaller than the naive "Phase 1 + Phase 2" sum suggests.

 ### A.2 Comparison: sidecar vs. no-sidecar pod on the same cluster